 Who pays for Family Bridges?

 Family Bridges is a fee-for-service program paid for by the parent who participates in the workshop.
-We do not accept cases in which the court orders a non-participating parent to pay for the workshop provided to the other parent and children.
+Workshop leaders do not accept cases in which the court orders a non-participating parent to pay for the workshop provided to the other parent and children.

-In the future we hope to offer scholarships for families that cannot afford the program, but these are not currently available.
+In the future perhaps scholarships will be available for families that cannot afford the program, but these are not currently available.